 Joel joined Watsi on December 10th, 2014.
-Five years ago, Joel became the 729th member to automatically support a new Watsi patient every month.
-Since then, 5,272 more people have become monthly donors!
-Joel's most recent donation traveled 8,600 miles to support Naw Aye, 4-year-old artist from Thailand, to fund surgery that will repair her fractured left elbow.
+Six years ago, Joel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Joel's most recent donation traveled 8,800 miles to support Mory, a toddler from Cambodia, to fund scar correction surgery on her hand.